microsoft/onnxruntime/docs/ORT_use_trtion_kernel.md

     ......
 ```

-When compiling onnxruntime with `--use_triton_kernel` flag, this softmax kernel will be compiled and combined into libonnxruntime_provider_rocm.so.
+When compiling onnxruntime with `--use_triton_kernel` flag, this softmax kernel will be compiled and combined into libonnxruntime_providers_rocm.so for rocm or libonnxruntime_providers_cuda.so for cuda.

 ### onnxruntime c++ code moidfication
 To use the triton kernels in onnxruntime, we need to implement a c++ op that calls these triton kernels.